rahul-verma/swayam/docs/README.md

 - a named object that has a well defined purpose in a sequence of steps.
 - discoverable using <InjectableType>.<InjectableName> syntax.
 - has an input-output protocol based on templates.
 A part of the protocol could be pre-defined by Swayam for certain injectables.
-- The callables encapsulated with injectables need to take only keyword arguments as determined by the input structure.
+- The callables encapsulated with injectables need to take only keyword arguments as determined by the input template.
 In addition, they take a "invoker" argument.
 This caller object is passed from Swayam's execution flow.
 WIP.
 - The input to the callable as well as the output from the called is always as simple Python objects rather than the Template objects themselves.
 Think of them as Validation pass-throughs.

 ### Template

 - Used to define the input-output protocol in Injectables.
-- Various built-in structures are available.
+- Various built-in templates are available.
 - Can be defined in a project in /lib/inject/template.py (or a template package)

 ### Action